Itokiana/One-Punch-Deploy/README.md

 That's all, you can type you ip server like **http://x.x.x.x** in browser and enjoy it!

-NB: You have some alias commands for some tasks who are installed automatically, such as:
+NB: You have some alias command-lines for some tasks who are installed automatically, such as:

 - **rails-console:** To view rails console
 - **db-migrate:** to migrate